godprobe/PyNet/Week_5/Wk5_Exercises.md

 Reference code for these exercises is posted on GitHub at: https://github.com/ktbyers/pynet/tree/master/learning_python/lesson5

-1a.
+1.
+	a.
 Create an `ssh_conn` function.
 This function should have three parameters: `ip_addr`, `username`, and `password`.
 The function should print out each of these three variables and clearly indicate which variable it is printing out.

 	Call this `ssh_conn` function using entirely positional arguments.